terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ## Purpose

-The purpose of this step is to [...].
+The purpose of this step is to bootstrap a GCP organization, creating all the required resources & permissions to start using the Cloud Foundation Toolkit (CFT).
+This step also configures a CICD pipeline for foundations code in subsequent stages.
+The CICD pipeline can use either Cloud Build & Cloud Source Repos or Jenkins & your own Git repos (which might live on-prem).

 ## Prerequisites